sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 bolting_pairs_22$trait <- "Bolting"
 ```

 Not analyzing bolting to root washing or bolting to harvest.
-Those could be included as random effects, but most were close together. maybe should do analysis on if that should matter. should look at summary sheet to see.
-There do seem to be differences so the root washing traits (biomass) should have days to root wash as a random effect and other bolting day traits should have bolting to harvest as a random effect. might need to redo the model or not use the function to do this.
+Those could be included as random effects, but most were close together.

-Not looking an number emerged because doesn't have a 2021 comparison for emergence success... ignoring but might want to look at later.
+Not looking an number emerged because it doesn't have a 2021 comparison for emergence success.

 ### Single Leaf Traits: bolting